Cristiano Ronaldo is one of the greatest players of all time and is a legend of the game, but he can also be a massive crybaby.

 “It’s unacceptable, for everybody.
 I tell them.
 That it is unacceptable and that we are a team, so a selection.
 That you have to stay until the end,” Ten Hag responded.

-The Dutch coach has since used the 37-year-old veteran intermittently but left him out for some of United’s biggest games.
+The Dutch coach went on to use the 37-year-old veteran intermittently but left him out for some of United’s biggest games in the opening months of the 2022-23 campaign.
 Ronaldo was dropped against Liverpool and was unused as a substitute in the 6-3 defeat to Manchester City.

-“Marcus [Rashford] was ill at the weekend, he was not available for 90 minutes,” Ten Hag told MUTV of his decision to choose Rashford ahead of Ronaldo against Tottenham.
+“Marcus [Rashford] was ill at the weekend, he was not available for 90 minutes,” Ten Hag told MUTV of his decision to choose Rashford ahead of Ronaldo against Tottenham back in October 2022.

 “Otherwise, he would have started on Sunday.
 You saw at the moment Marcus came in, we were getting more dynamic in front.
 That’s what we need today, to break the lines, but also to build up this game and in the end, we know we have a threat from the bench with Cristiano [Ronaldo] to finish the game.”